Maiden Bradley, All Saints Church

-Heritage Highlights: Early 18th century memorial to Sir Edward Seyymour by Michael Rysbrack
+HERITAGE HIGHLIGHTS: Early 18th-century memorial to Sir Edward Seymour by Michael Rysbrack

 Despite the 12th century remains, the church we see today is largely the result of a rebuilding in 1385.
 High on the south aisle walls are 14th century stone corbels that supported the medieval roof.
 Each corbel head is unique; one shows a queen, one humourous corbel shows a fat man.

 In the churchyard are gravestones to several Dukes of Somerset and their families (look outside the north west corner of the church for the gravestones).
 Near the churchyard path is an ancient yew tree, which the church guide suggests may indicate an ancient, pagan origin.

 Address: B3092, Maiden Bradley, Wiltshire, England, BA12 7HA

 Location: At the southern edge of the village on the east side of the B3092.
 Parking along the road.
 Usually open daylight hours.

 Photo Credit: David Ross and Britain Express

 Heritage Rated from 1- 5 (low to exceptional) on historic interest